shuimo-design/shuimo-ui/README.md

 This is an out-of-the-box **水墨(shuimo)** component library.

-We noticed that there are many excellent enterprise-level UI design languages and component libraries.
+We have found that there are many excellent enterprise-level UI design languages and component libraries.

 As a Chinese, we highly respect the unique Chinese art style: shuimo.

-We have sorted out a set of shuimo component library with traditional Chinese style.
+We have sorted out a set of Shuimo component library with traditional Chinese style.

-I hope that this traditional Chinese-style component library can be used for some niche needs, and can satisfy some users who have an artistic pursuit of the page and hope to build it quickly.
+I hope that this traditional Chinese-style component library can be used for some niche needs, and can satisfy some users who have an artistic pursuit of the site and hope to build it quickly.

 It looks like this:
 <img src="https://github.com/janghood/shuimo-ui/blob/main/assets/img/example.png?raw=true">